BrycenGit/bankAccount/README.md

 ## Description

-Bank Account
+_Bank Account_

 Use constructor functions and prototypes to create a webpage where a user can create a single bank account with an initial deposit amount.
-Then allow the user to make
+Then allow the user to make:
-withdrawals,
+- withdrawals
-deposits and
+- deposits
-see the balance of the account.
+- see the balance of the account.

-Remember to create a BankAccount constructor and a prototype that includes methods for deposit and withdrawal and any other properties needed.
-Here is an example wireframe to help you visualize the app:
+Remember to create a BankAccount constructor and a prototype that includes methods for:
+- deposit
+- withdrawal and any other properties needed.

 ### Specs
 | Spec | Input | Output |